HwWobbe/Wip-Main/README.md

 ## 2025-02:
+This month has been broken down into three "decimal fortnights" as follows

+### 2025-02-09:
 - setup the additional Sponsorships
   - explain this to TA
     - verify that Boast tools will capture needed information effectively